 There is still a long way to go, but an amazing adventure is leading us to the best outcome.
 Trash Rebel is pleased with all the help we have gotten so far and ask you to continue following our journey.
 We will be collaborating soon with Rebuild Lombok, an organisation that is pro sustainable buildings and working closely with Nusa Sentara a method to help set up a model for a regenerative eco-system.

-We can always use your support, whether through sharing articles or if you able you can still donate to our European and Australian bank accounts.
+We can always use your support, whether through sharing articles or if you able you can donate to our European and Australian bank accounts.

 European bank account details: